civilcode/acme-ex/guides/testing/factories.md

 Benefits:

 * encompasses what is required to make the entity a specific state \(it might be more than two attributes\)
-* if the state implmementation changes, it can be refactored in once place
+* if the state implementation changes, it can be refactored in once place
 * it avoids "magic strings" throughout the code base

 ## Naming conventions